+Commented [LWO43]: Public comment matrix Part 3, Item# 24.d

-- 4. An additional fifteen-foot building setback shall be maintained beyond the outer boundary of the buffer.
-This building setback may be reduced; provided, that the resulting setback is protective of existing vegetation within the buffer. - C. Constrained Lot and Infill Provisions. - 1.
-Alternatives for New Development.
+- c.
+The existing condition is such that the lot was previously cleared below the standard buffer, and intact, mature native vegetation is located at or above the standard buffer which would otherwise be removed in order to comply with the standard buffer. - 4.
+An additional fifteen-foot building setback shall be maintained beyond the outer boundary of the buffer.
+This building setback may be reduced; provided, that the resulting setback is protective of existing vegetation within the buffer.

+C. Constrained Lot and Infill Provisions.

+- 1. Alternatives for New Development.
 New single-family and water-dependent development may qualify for an alternative buffer if the following apply: - a.
 Infill Provision.
 For new construction on a vacant parcel adjoined by existing homes on both sides, the reduced standard buffer may be administratively reduced by up to ten percent in compliance with Section 22.400.135 (View blockage).
 This shall be a Type I administrative review process.
-The mitigation options to achieve no net loss for new or redevelopment activities table (Chapter 22.800, Appendix B) shall apply to such reductions. - b.
-Constrained Lot Provisions. - i.
+The mitigation options to achieve no net loss for new or redevelopment activities table (Chapter 22.800, Appendix B) shall apply to such reductions.

+b.
+Constrained Lot Provisions.

+- i.
 Legally platted lots with a depth that would not allow for compliance with the reduced standard buffer.
-Proposals to reduce the buffer below the reduced standard buffer shall require a shoreline mitigation plan (Section 22.700.140), starting with review of existing conditions as presented in the Kitsap County Shoreline Inventory and Characterization report and supplemented with appropriate field verification. - ii.
-If the development requires less than a twenty-five percent reduction of the reduced standard buffer, or any amount of buffer reduction within the shoreline residential designation. a Type II administrative variance shall be required.
-If the development is not within the shore line residential designation and requires greater than a twenty-five percent reduction of the reduced standard buffer, a Type III variance shall be required. - c.
+Proposals to reduce the buffer below the reduced standard buffer shall require a shoreline mitigation plan (Section 22.700.140), starting with review of existing conditions as presented in the Kitsap County Shoreline Inventory and Characterization report and supplemented with a ppropriate field verification - ii.
+If the development requires less than a twenty-five percent reduction of the reduced standard buffer, or any amount of buffer reduction within the shoreline residential designation, a Type II administrative variance shall be required.
+If the development is not within the shoreline residential designation and requires greater than a twenty-five percent reduction of the reduced standard buffer, a Type III variance shall be required. - c.
 Water-Dependent Development.
-Buffers may be modified and reduced to accommodate water-dependent uses when consistent with the Act and this master program, and when conduced so that no net loss of critical areas or shoreline ecological functions occurs. - 2.
-Alternatives for Existing Development. - a.
+Buffers may be modified and reduced to a commodate water-dependent uses when consistent with the Act and this master program, and when conducted so that no net loss of critical areas or shoreline ecological functions occurs.

+2. Alternatives for Existing Development.

+- a.
 Expansion of Development outside of the Standard Buffer.
 Expansion of existing development outside the standard buffer shall be permitted, provided all other applicable provisions are met. - b.
 Expansion of Development within the Standard Buffer.
-Structures in existence on the effective date of this program that do not meet the set back or buffer requirements of this program may be remodeled or reconstructed; provided, that the new construction or related activity does not exceed the standard height limit, and does not further intrude into the standard buffer except where mitigation is applied pursuant to the mitigation options to achieve no net loss for new or redevelopment activities table (Chapter 22.800, Appendix B).
+Structures in existence on the effective date of this program that do not meet the setback or buffer requirements of this program may be remodeled or reconstructed; provided, that the new construction or related activity does not exceed the standard height limit, and does not further intrude into the standard buffer except where mitigation is applied pursuant to the mitigation options to achieve no net loss for new or redevelopment activities table (Chapter 22.800, Appendix B).
 Mitigation may be waived where the expansion occurs directly upland of the existing structure and where such expansion does not require removal of intact native vegetation or expansion of impervious surfaces. - c.
 Expansion of Development below the Reduced Standard Buffer.
-Expansion of existing development below the reduced standard buffer may occur according to the following criteria. - i.
-Expansion of development shall not occur further waterward of the existing structure, unless no other feasible option exists due to physical constraints of the property. - ii.
-Any expansion below the reduced standard buffer shall require a shoreline mitigation plan (see Section 22.700.140). - iii.
-Expansion within the outer twenty-five percent of the reduced standard buffer or within any portion of the buffer in the shoreline residential designation shall require a Type II administrative variance, except under the conditions of subsection (iv) below.
-Expansion within the waterward seventy-five percent of the reduced standard buffer shall require a Type III variance.
+Expansion of existing development below the reduced standard buffer may occur a coording to the following criteria. - i.
+Expansion of development shall not occur further waterward of the existing structure, unless no other feasible option exists due to physical constraints of the property.